-Priorities for 2022/2023
+Priorities for 2023/2024

-- 1. Undertake a remote site assessment (interviews and review of process and documentation) of all major cleaning services firms by September 2023. - 2.
-Become an accredited living wage employer by April 2023.
-Part of our approach will be to also engage with suppliers to determine if they are living wage employers. - 3.
-Continue to explore opportunities for collaboration within the business sector and with third sector organisations involved in mitigating and preventing slavery and trafficking within the UK. - 4.
+- 1. Review procurement processes and procedures to ensure appropriate engagement with our supply chain in identifying and addressing the potential risk of modern slavery and human trafficking in our supply chain. - 2.
+Continue to explore opportunities for collaboration within the business sector and with third sector organisations involved in mitigating and preventing slavery and trafficking within the UK. - 3.
 Continue to raise awareness amongst stakeholders.